 This piece started with a house chore.
 It took 8 takes and false starts to get started, which you only see at the end.

 I composed the audio sound-bed (“Potluck Dinner”) in 1996.
-Using several dozen clips lifted from ancient 78 rpm records, old-time radio shows, contemporary news broadcasts and other period music.
-It was designed as an audio metaphor representing the changes in the United States in late 1939, just after World War II had begun.
+Using several dozen clips lifted from ancient 78 rpm records, old-time radio shows, contemporary news broadcasts and other period music, Potluck Dinner was designed as an audio metaphor representing the changes in the United States in late 1939, just after World War II had begun.

 All music, lyrics, performance, string arrangements, soundtrack content & video content composed by John Carmody unless otherwise stated. © 2020 All Rights Reserved.